Do PAC-Learners Learn the Marginal Distribution?: Background and Related Work

+where $d_D(h,h') = \Pr_{x \sim D}[h(x) \neq h'(x)]$ is the classification distance. \end{definition} In general one might also consider an \textit{agnostic} model allowing arbitrary labelings, but this is statistically equivalent to the above \citep{hopkins2021realizable} so we focus on the simpler realizable case.

 Characterizations of the distribution-family model are known in several special cases.
-Most famously, the `distribution-free' setting where $\mathscr P$ consists of the set of all distributions is characterized by a combinatorial parameter called VC-dimension \cite{vapnik1974theory,Blumer,haussler1992decision}, or equivalently\footnote{Under weak measurability assumptions, see e.g. \cite{Blumer}.} by a property called uniform convergence. \begin{definition}[Uniform Convergence] We say $(\mathscr P, X, H)$ satisfies the uniform convergence property if there exists a function $n=n_{\text{UC}}(\varepsilon,\delta)$ such that for all $\varepsilon,\delta > 0$, $D \in \mathscr P$, and $h \in H$, the empirical error of every $h' \in H$ approaches its true error uniformly:
+Most famously, the `distribution-free' setting where $\mathscr P$ consists of the set of all distributions is characterized by uniform convergence \citep{vapnik1974theory,Blumer}. \begin{definition}[Uniform Convergence] We say $(\mathscr P, X, H)$ satisfies the uniform convergence property if there exists a function $n=n_{\text{UC}}(\varepsilon,\delta)$ such that for all $\varepsilon,\delta > 0$, $D \in \mathscr P$, and $h \in H$, the empirical error of every $h' \in H$ approaches its true error uniformly:

 where $\text{err}_S$ and $\text{err}_{D \times h}$ are the empirical and true error respectively: